romland/Troves/Troves.md

 ## 🔒 Privacy, Transparency & BYOM

+**Completely Free (If you want it to be):**
+You do not need expensive subscriptions to run Troves.
+The free tiers for Google Gemini (15 requests/min) and Groq are generous and completely sufficient for a normal household.
+I have not paid a single cent during my use or development.

+**Bring Your Own Model & Granular Routing:**
+Troves supports any OpenAI-compatible API (Ollama, LM Studio, vLLM) alongside native Groq and Gemini.
+You aren't restricted to a single model per modality.
+You can map specific cognitive tasks via `.env` overrides: route `AI_TEXT_PARSER` to a free local Ollama instance for background JSON structuring, while pointing `AI_TEXT_SUMMARY` to Groq for fast webpage summaries.

+**Multiple Isolated Databases:**
+You aren't forced into one giant bucket.
+You can run completely separate, isolated inventories (e.g., one for shoes, another for clothes, and a strict one for electronics).

+**The `NO_THIRD_PARTY_SERVICES` Flag:**
+I really dislike it when I have to register for 3rd-party services to try software.
+If you set `NO_THIRD_PARTY_SERVICES = true` in your `.env` file, you can use the core app entirely offline without any API keys (though adding new items will require more manual entry).

 **Your data is completely yours and sits securely on your own device.**
 Your entire database runs from a single SQLite file, and all photos/documents are saved directly into your local upload folder.
 There is no cloud telemetry, no forced accounts, and no vendor lock-in.

 **Transparency:**
 Troves offers full transparency over what is being sent to external APIs.
 In the `/activity` dashboard, you can view the exact data sent to the Vision model, its raw JSON responses, execution times, and possible token usage limits.

-**Bring Your Own Model & Granular Routing:**
-Troves supports any OpenAI-compatible API (Ollama, LM Studio, vLLM) alongside native Groq and Gemini.
-You aren't restricted to a single model per modality.
-You can map specific cognitive tasks via `.env` overrides: route `AI_TEXT_PARSER` to a free local Ollama instance for background JSON structuring, while pointing `AI_TEXT_SUMMARY` to Groq for fast webpage summaries.

 ## Some Screenshots
 It's a couple of years overdue because I never really did anything about the visuals.
 But, let's get the ball rolling in 2026!
 The first screenshots: